- Palm-free products with ingredients sourced responsibly and ethically

 Some countries have confessed that physical and sexual abuse appears to be a growing problem, with most victims afraid to speak out.

-You might ask, "But isn't there sustainable palm oil available?"
+You might ask, "But isn't sustainable palm oil available?"
 The Roundtable on Sustainable Palm Oil (RSPO) promises sustainable palm oil.
 Unfortunately, that doesn't guarantee the palm oil is free of child labor or other abuses.
 Pervasive problems have been found on plantations, including those certified as sustainable.

 Unfortunately, a boycott of palm oil isn't the complete solution.
 The solution comes in the form of an accountable, trustworthy, ethical, and regulated supply chain.
 Until we can feel good about its source, we can only hope the removal of palm oil from our products will lead to more informed choices about consumership.